jmeowmeow/PixieReport/express-progress/tasks.md

         - [X] Which doll sets are available?
     - [X] C/F unit picker
     - [ ] Geographic picker
-    - [ ] Copy this URL / cookie-me this pixie / copy this embed / bookmark this URL
+    - [ ] Widget to: Copy this URL / cookie-me this pixie / copy this embed / bookmark this URL
 - [X] Site Navigation
 - [ ] Pixie Renderer
     - [X] METAR code, doll series yield a scene